antonfirsov/docs/2020/08-Aug/automatically find latent bugs in your code with .NET 5/automatically find latent bugs in your code with .NET 5.md

         }
     }
  // No warning, since there is no finalizer here
 }
 ```

 ### Argument passed to `TaskCompletionSource` calls the wrong constructor

-For the final entry in this category:  a warning that notifies us that we've used just _slightly_ the wrong enum.
+This warning notifies us that we've used just _slightly_ the wrong enum.

 ```csharp
 var tcs = new TaskCompletionSource<int>(TaskContinuationOptions.RunContinuationsAsynchronously); // warning CA2247